 1 Nitrate can be influenced by land use and surface activity upgradient of the aquifer and within the source's sanitary control area, and can vary seasonally in the groundwater.
-Monitoring is increased to quarterly if 50% MCL is exceeded.
-In 2021, the level of nitrate was just below 50% of the MCL for all four quarters.
-See the Special Educational Information page on nitrate in drinking water, after the data tables.
+Monitoring is increased to quarterly if 1/2 MCL is exceeded.
+In 2021, the level of nitrate was just below 1/2 the MCL for all 4 quarters.
+See Special Educational Information page on nitrate in drinking water, after the data tables.

-$^{^{\}rm 2}$ Compliance with the MRDL is based on the highest RAA, not any single residual result.
+2 Compliance with the MRDL is based on the highest RAA, not any single residual result.